rails-girls-summer-of-code/summer-of-code/blog/_posts/2013-07-31-conference-raffle-winners.md

 Hooray!

-As you know, we rolled up our sleeves to get you some [free conf tickets](http://railsgirlssummerofcode.org/conference/) to make your summer even better and send you out into the coding community.
+As you know, we rolled up our sleeves to get you some [free conference tickets](http://railsgirlssummerofcode.org/blog/conference/) to make your summer even better and send you out into the coding community.

-We have been offered no less than **49 free tickets** at some of the best Ruby conferences on 3 different continents for you.
+We have been offered no less than **49 free tickets** at some of the best Ruby conferences on 3 different continents.
 Most conferences offer free tickets, which is really fantastic, but some of them will even cover flights and accomodation for you.
-And all of them are very worth visiting!
+And all of them are really worth visiting!

-You are invited you to come, talk, mingle and meet some of the most awesome members of our community.
+You are invited you to attend, talk, mingle and meet some of the most awesome members of our community.

 #### A very warm thank you to all of these amazing conferences!